crystal-vm/crystal-reader/README.md

 And it can generate a layer that has no links to the actual parser anymore, thus saving/automating a complete transformation process.

-### Todo

-A random list of things left for the future

-- extract commonality of function call/definition,array, hash and multi assignment comma lists
-- break and next
-- blocks
-- more loops, i'm not even sure what ruby supports
-- ifs without else, also elsif
-- negative tests

 ### Operators

-Parslets operator support is **outstanding** and such it was a breeze to implement most of rubies operators very simply.
+Parslets operator support is **outstanding** and such it was a breeze to implement most operators very simply.
 See the operators.rb for details.
 Below is a list from the web of how it should be.

 Operator list from http://stackoverflow.com/questions/21060234/ruby-operator-precedence-table